-WHY USE AN AUTOMATIC TANK GAUGE?
+WHY YOU NEED TO USE AN AUTOMATIC TANK GAUGE (ATG)

 Tank gauging (volumetric measurement) has been done many different ways with varying degrees of accuracy.
 Currently most tank owners use one of two methods.

 Many tank owners decide to use a diptape or a dipstick to gauge their tanks.
 This requires a person to climb on top of the tank and drop one end of the tape/stick down to the tank and then check the liquid level/height against a chart.
 This is often done at least twice in order to verify the measurement.
 This method is quite simple and straightforward, but cannot be said to be very reliable.

 - Accuracy – The person using the tape could easily make a mistake.

 - Safety Risk– The person could fall off or into the tank, inhale noxious gases, or fall down the stairs leading up to the top of the tank.

 - Reliability– The person could record the wrong number, have difficult handwriting to read, or misread the tape.